 - Enter your metadata in the Title, Description, and Keywords fields; then click Submit.

-In order to be sure that your metadata has been saved, visit your website and right-click anywhere on your home page that does not have an image.
+For you to be sure that your Metadata has been saved, visit your website and right-click anywhere on your home page that does not have an image.
 Then, click on the View page source option.

-Check the upper part of the source code and your metadata should be listed below the < head > tag.
+Check the upper part of the source code and see if your metadata is listed below the < head > tag.

-If you want to know more about how to further optimise your site, check out our Traffic Booster here.
+If you want to know more on how to further optimise your site, check out our Traffic Booster here.

 Fantastic...Thank you for your feedback =)